The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 1. Opaque State

 What happened inside?
 The LLM was called.
 Tools were executed.
 State was mutated.
 But where’s the record?
+You’re digging through logs trying to reconstruct the execution path.
+Or you’re hoping the framework captured everything.
+In a regulated environment, that’s a problem.
+We are getting tracebility as a part of managed service.

 2. Mutable State

 The state changes in place.
 If something goes wrong, you can’t rewind.
 You can’t replay.
 You can’t prove what the state was at step 3 vs step 4.
+For debugging, that’s painful.
+For compliance, that’s unacceptable.

 3. Implicit Dependencies

 The result depends on agent.config.
 But where’s that config stored?
 In the agent’s internal state.
 How do you capture it for reproducibility?
+You need to manually extract it.
+Or hope you documented it.
+Or hope you didn’t change it between runs.

 R’s Hidden Costs